shoana/Plants-Vs-Zombies-Prototype/Milestone 2/ReadME.txt

 - GUI-based version (with the View and the Controller) of the bare-bones version of the game
 - Utilized the Event Model design pattern to ensure the game followed the previous iteration of the game (loop-based)
 - Unit tests for classes
+- UML diagrams (class and sequence) are modified according to the code (addition of event model, controller, view ...)

 =================================================================================================
 User-visible Changes: